sravimohan/start-demo-in-vs-code-extension/README.md

 ### 1.0.0

-Initial release of Demo Mode
+Initial release of Start Demo

 ---